OpenZeppelin/ethernaut/CONTRIBUTING.md

 2. Copy paste the content you want to translate of any other language into the new directory.
 3. You will need to translate two things:

-     - `pages` and `level` descriptions under `descriptions` subdirectory
+     - `levels` descriptions under `descriptions` subdirectory
      - `strings.json`.
 For this, only the values of the keys in the json must be translated.
 Do not translate keys (i.e. `nextLevel`).

 4. If you are just modifying an already existing language you can stop here and submit a PR.
 If you're adding a new language go to the next steps.
-Translations are mantained by the community but we ask to translate at least the `Help` page, the `strings.json` and the `instances.md` and `instances_complete.md` files entirely since those are the most important ones to understand how the game works.
+Translations are mantained by the community but we ask to translate at least the `strings.json` and the `instances.md` and `instances_complete.md` files entirely since those are the most important ones to understand how the game works.
 Levels which are not translated will default to English in any case.
 5. Add a new key/value in all `strings.json` of all languages for the newly added language.
 For example, if you're going to add French, add

     ```bash